-Small towns carry on religious traditions that are colorful and can be of interest to the less devout as well as those of the Catholic faith.
-Sooner or later, visitors to small towns are likely to stumble on a religious procession complete with priests, nuns, and local devotees carrying crosses and other religious symbols, often accompanied by the town band, or by hymns sung by the marchers.
-In this photo, you can see one such procession in Grotte di Castro.
+Sooner or later, visitors to small towns are likely to stumble on a religious procession complete with priests, nuns, and local devotees carrying crosses and other religious symbols, often accompanied by the town's brass band, or by hymns sung by the marchers.

 So why does Bolsena host two such Mysteries every summer?
-Well, the first is staged by adults while the second is staged by children.
-If you examine the following photo carefully, the little boy in the middle is holding Santa Cristina’s tongue!
+Well, the first is staged by adults while the second is staged by children!

 Markets and Games

-How do you find the evening’s entertainment?
-Since small towns don’t have a weekly publication like “Roma C’E’” it’s necessary to do some spade work.
-An obvious resource is the poster.
-Most main events are postered all of the town where they are being held, and frequently in neighboring towns as well.
-Keeping up with events is as simple as keeping an eye on the posters which are covered over with new events weekly or even daily in high season.
+Since small towns don’t have a weekly publication like “Roma C'È” it’s necessary to do some spade work.
+Posters around town are an obvious resource, as most main events are usually advertised all over the town holding them, as well as neighbouring areas.
+Keeping up with events is as simple looking out for the most recent posters.
 Watch out for little ones posted in places like your favorite gelateria.

 Another source is the local information center, if your town is big enough to have one.
 Information centers usually contain brochures of concert series, opera festivals and other events, as well as useful information on guided tours and the like.
 I usually collect a pile of these brochures from my town and neighboring towns and consult them when we are picking a place to go.